Fujifilm X100VI Review

 Due to the hype surrounding the X100VI, I have been slightly worried and contemplating how to approach this review, but I knew it was a camera that I didn’t want to miss.
 The X100VI has become extremely popular due to the social media attention the X100V suddenly enjoyed in the past few years.

-Pre-orders of the X100VI exploded and were higher than anticipated when announced in February 2024.
-I pre-ordered the X100VI as I was planning to travel to Europe and thought this would be an excellent choice for this trip.
+When announced in February 2024, the X100VI's pre-orders exploded and were higher than anticipated.
+I pre-ordered the X100VI because I was planning to travel to Europe and thought it would be an excellent choice for this trip.

-After a month of waiting for the X100VI, I canceled my pre-ordered as I found the hype was getting ridiculous and there was no way of knowing when cameras would become available.
+After a month of waiting for the X100VI, I canceled my pre-order as I found the hype to be ridiculous, and there was no way of knowing when cameras would become available.

-All this, however, has very little or nothing to do with what kind of camera the X100IV is, and in the following, I will try my best to forget about the hype and use the camera the way I would, had I purchased it.
+However, all this has very little or nothing to do with what kind of camera the X100IV is.
+In the following, I will try my best to forget about the hype and use the camera the way I would if I had purchased it.

 Thanks to Fujifilm Canada for providing the X100VI for a couple of weeks.
 I have not received any input, suggestions, or narrative from Fujifilm.
-The opinions in this review are mine, and mine only and I will be returning the X100VI when the review is done.
+The opinions in this review are mine and mine only, and I will return the X100VI when the review is done.

 The Sixth Fujifilm X100

 Who would have guessed that Fujifilm had a winner when they released the X100 thirteen years ago?
-2013 was a time when most of us, including me, lugged around chunky DSLR cameras and a selection of lenses.
-The X100 was a breath of fresh air and relief from the usual camera scene.
+In 2013, most of us, including me, lugged around chunky DSLR cameras and a selection of lenses.
+The X100 was fresh air and relief from the usual camera scene.

 I had an X100S for a while and I still look back at the photos and recall how effortless it was to use, and I captured moments I otherwise wouldn’t have.
 I even used it for wedding gigs along with my Canon DSLRs.